Emergency Dentistry In Columbia, MD

 2. Cold compress: Apply a cold compress to the affected area.
 This will reduce swelling and numb the pain.

-3. Salwater rinse: Rinse warm saltwater to reduce inflammation and discomfort.
+3. Saltwater rinse: Rinse warm saltwater to reduce inflammation and discomfort.

 4. Avoid hard or chewy foods.
 Soft foods are the best.
 Foods that are hard or chewy can worsen pain.